shanet/blog/_posts/2013-12-29-writing-a-self-mutating-x86_64-c-program.md

 <hr />

-And there you have it, a self-mutating C program.
-However, this is pretty boring; all it does is change a number.
+However, this is pretty boring: all it does is change a number.
 Wouldn't it be more far more interesting if we could change <code>foo()</code> to do something else entirely?
-How about <code>exec()</code> a shell?
+Maybe <code>exec()</code> a shell?

 How would we go about starting a shell when we call <code>foo()</code> though?
 The natural choice is to use the <code>execve</code> syscall, but that's a lot more involved than just changing a single byte.